p-ranav/hypergrep/doc/USAGE.md

 # Getting Started

-The implementation of `hypergrep` is based on `grep` and `ripgrep`.

-The program can be used in one of a few different ways:
+The program can be used in a few different ways:

 1. Single pattern, searching a single path (if no path is provided, the current directory is searched).
 1. Single pattern, searching multiple paths.